JasonFruit/pi-paper/resources.md

 Some resources I expect to be helpful in the course of the project.

+>   The whole age of computer has made it where nobody knows exactly
+>   what's going on.
+>
+>   --- Donald J. Trump

 Documents on the display I intend to use:
 ----------------------------------------------------------------------